nrwl/nx/docs/shared/react-tutorial/2-nx-graph.md

 ![Our Workspace Requirements](/shared/react-tutorial/requirements-diagram.png)
 {% /side-by-side %}

-You can confirm that your grpah now matches your required structure.
+You can confirm that your graph now matches your required structure.

 The Nx Graph is more than just a visualization - Nx provides tooling to optimize your task-running and even automate your CI based on this graph.
 This will be covered in more detail in: [4: Workspace Optimization](/react-tutorial/4-workspace-optimization).